The Low Down on British Currency

 The most commonly used bills for British Pounds are the £5, £10, £20, £50 and £100 notes.
 The most commonly used coins are the .01, .02, .05, .10, .20, .50, £1 and £2.

 What to spend your pounds on:

 Fish and chips

 Postcard and a stamp

 Buying British pounds online is easy

-Order British pounds online, lock in the rate and collect at your local store, at the airport before you fly or have it delivered at home
+Order British pounds online, lock in the rate and collect at your local store or at the airport before you fly.

 - 1. Click the ‘Buy British pounds’ button below

 And tell us how much you need for your trip in Cash or Travel Card.